sagemath/sage-archive-2023-02-01/src/doc/en/installation/introduction.rst

 The Sage distribution includes most programs on which Sage depends -- see a partial list below.
-These programs are all released under a GPL-compatible license (see the COPYING.txt file in the Sage home directory for more details).
+These programs are all released under a license compatible with the GNU General Public License (GPL), version 3.
+See the COPYING.txt file in the Sage root directory for more details.

 Here is a list of some of the software included with Sage: